njdbickhart/labnotes/project_notes/assembly_projects/Notes_20190129_dbick_cattle_assembly_manuscript.md

 #   - 175 ancestral and ubiquitous sequence(s) for bos taurus   <- ruh-roh!
 That ain't good!
 #   - 0 lineage specific sequence(s) for bos taurus
 ```

+## Unique sequence in the cattle assembly

+OK, now I'm going to start scraping the reads from the cattle assembly.